Overcoming Obstacles to Cyberspace Threat Intelligence

 Authors

-Combat Team, 25th Infantry Division.
-He holds a bachelor’s degree from American Military
+2nd Infantry Brigade Combat Team, 25th Infantry Division.
+He holds a bachelor’s degree from

-intrusion analysis and later overseeing the U.S. Army CONUS sensor grid.
-He is currently a solutions
+States (CONUS) performing intrusion analysis and later overseeing the U.S. Army CONUS sensor grid.
+He is

-integration engineer at the University of Arizona's College of Applied Science and Technology Cyber
+currently a solutions integration engineer at the University of Arizona's College of Applied Science

 Contributors